 In my hometown of Mill Valley, CA, near the majestic Mount Tamalpais, many residences fall into what is called the WUI, or Wildland Urban Interface.
 The city recently passed an ordinance requiring home owners to remove ten species of high flammable vegetation from their property, hoping to create a ring of safety around the most vulnerable residences.

-“This is one of Marin County’s strictest wild land management ordinances,” says Dick Spotswood, a former mayor of Mill Valley yet the California state legislature is considering a bill which will go even further than Mill Valley’s new law, reducing fuel sources 5 and 30 feet around the structure, and requiring a noncombustible zone within 5 feet of the structure.
+“This is one of Marin County’s strictest wild land management ordinances,” says Dick Spotswood, a former mayor of Mill Valley, yet the California state legislature is considering a bill which will go even further than Mill Valley’s new law, reducing fuel sources that are between 5 and 30 feet around the structure, and requiring a noncombustible zone within 5 feet of the structure.

 Our Obsession with Beauty

 Some folks are doing the necessary clearing, keeping the wood chippers provided by the city filled.
 Yet others are resisting.
 Why?
 They’ve just spent a small fortune on landscaping and don’t like the “hardscape look” in which the house stands alone, and seemingly “out of context.”